About PNB School

 Staff

-Peter Boal serves as Artistic Director of Pacific Northwest Ballet and Pacific Northwest Ballet School.
+Peter Boal (he/him) serves as Artistic Director of Pacific Northwest Ballet and Pacific Northwest Ballet School.
 Mr. Boal assumed the directorship of Pacific Northwest Ballet in 2005 following a successful career with New York City Ballet as a principal dancer, and as a faculty member at The School of American Ballet.
 He received his dance training from SAB under the directorship of George Balanchine.
 His performance career spanned 22 years with New York City Ballet and he was a frequent guest artist with national and international companies.
 In 2002 he founded Peter Boal and Company, a critically acclaimed chamber ensemble.
-Mr. Boal joined the faculty of The School of American Ballet in 1997, teaching technique, variations, men’s and women’s classes and partnering.
+He joined the faculty of The School of American Ballet in 1997, teaching technique, variations, men’s and women’s classes and partnering.
 He was a guest teacher at Central Pennsylvania Youth Ballet and Royal Danish Ballet School.

 Faculty